-Since early March, greater San Diego-area hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
-How far has the San Diego hotel market fallen?
+Since early March, Anaheim-Santa Ana hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
+How far has the Anaheim-Santa Ana hotel market fallen?
 How does this compare to the last recession?
 What will the recovery look like?

 The Coachella Valley is known for its signature events, including the Coachella Valley Music & Arts Festival.
 With major events canceled in 2020, how did the market perform?
 What’s the road for recovery?

 Seattle effectively closed for business in early March 2020 because of the COVID-19 pandemic.
 Attempts to reignite the local economy have faced multiple setbacks, compounded by 40+ national convention cancellations, the shuttering of the 2020 cruise season, and the substantial decline in inbound domestic and international travel.
 The effects of COVID-19 on the Pacific Northwest have been nothing short of catastrophic to the hospitality industry.